-- where there is significant risk of tidal or fluvial flooding were discounted as undeliverable through the Strategic Housing and Economic Land Availability Assessment (SHELAA), and as such were not assessed through the sustainability appraisal. - 4.63 Finally, it should be noted that at the time of writing the publication of National Assessment of Flood Risk (NaFRA2) is expected.
-This will be available on the National Flood Map for Planning and will provide information for future risk of flooding from rivers and sea and risk of flooding from surface water.
+- 4.63 A number of strong negative effects are noted, namely against the sites on Hayling Island.
+The review of sites through the Strategic Flood Risk Assessment of Local Plan sites highlighted the significant flood risk to the access road to the island.
+It found that this would make voluntary movement of people on or off the island as well as emergency access by road at the time of a flood event impossible.
+It was not considered that this risk could be satisfactorily addressed by the development, or that the risk is outweighed by any notable sustainability benefits to the community, even when taking into account the contribution the site could make to meeting housing need.
+The SFRA Sites Review considered it unlikely that these sites could pass the exception test, which is reflected in the strong negative effects in the SA against criterion 4g. - 4.64 Finally, it should be noted that at the time of writing the publication of National Assessment of Flood Risk (NaFRA2) is expected.
+This will be available on the National Flood Map for Planning and will provide information for risk of flooding from rivers and sea in the present day and the future, and risk of flooding from surface water.
 Once this data is available, assessors should compare the information from the Council's Strategic Flood Risk Assessment which was used for this iteration of the Sustainability Appraisal with the NaFRA data, to check whether any changes are necessary.
 The appraisal should then be updated to review any additional effects and/or mitigation against SA criteria 4g.
 These updates should inform the next iteration of the SA, which will accompany the Regulation 19 Local Plan.